 5 Defraud ye not one the other, except it be with consent for a time, that ye may give yourselves to fasting and prayer; and come together again, that Satan tempt you not for your incontinency.”

-I am not at all excusing what he did, but look: when you decided you weren’t going to sleep with him anymore you opened him wide up to being tempted.
+Now, I am not at all excusing what he did, but look: when you decided you weren’t going to sleep with him anymore you opened him wide up to being tempted.
 You defrauded him.
-He is not alone in his sin; you played a big role in getting him there.
+He is not alone in his sin; you played a role in getting him there.
 God is not going to hold you innocent in this.
+If you don’t want him to fall prey to temptation then don’t put him in that situation.
+Give him what God requires you to give him.

 At this point, someone will say “I can’t always say yes!
 What about after pregnancy?
 What about medical issues?”
 Please, folks, be serious.
 Everyone understands that sometimes you aren’t physically able to do it.
 We get that.
 But we don’t believe that you have had a headache every night for three solid years.
 There are a whole lot of times when you are perfectly able to, but just decided you aren’t going to.

-Women love saying no because it gives them tremendous power.
-Women love to withhold sex from their husbands, and only give it to them if they do this or that.
-“If you do what I tell you to, and bow to my will, then I’ll sleep with you”, they say.
-They use it as a weapon – and that is a very grave sin.
+Some women love saying no to their husbands because it gives them tremendous power.
+Women love to withhold sex from their husbands and only give it to them if they do what they demand.
+“If you do what I tell you to and bow to my will, then I’ll agree to sleep with you”, they say.
+(Incidentally, there is a term for women who give sex in exchange for money or other favors.
+It’s not “wife”.)
+These women use sex as a weapon – and that is a very grave sin.
 Don’t do that.
-Denying your husband is serious business; it opens him up to a world of temptation.
+Denying your husband is a serious sin; it opens him up to a world of temptation.
 (The reverse is also true: husbands, don’t deny your wives.)
-I know you don’t always feel like it, but it is his right, and if you leave him burning he will be tempted – and sexual temptations have destroyed all sorts of mighty people (look at Samson, or King David).
+I know you don’t always feel like it, but it is his right, and if you reject him he will be open to temptation – and sexual temptation has destroyed all sorts of mighty people (look at Samson, or King David).

 Love your husband.
 Cherish him.
-Read I Corinthians 13, and actually live it.
+Read I Corinthians 13 and actually live it.
 Love does not seek its own welfare; instead it seeks the welfare of others.
 This isn’t hard and it isn’t rocket science.
 Instead of trying to rule over your husband, serve him.
 Instead of forcing him to do what you want, try pleasing him and making him happy.
+When he asks for sex, don’t turn him away.
 Be a blessing to him, not a curse.
 Don’t despise him; instead, show him respect.
 Is it really that hard to not be a selfish, spoiled brat?
 Honestly, that’s really all that most husbands want.